autocontracts/permissioned-blocks/whitepaper.md

 Current peer-to-peer file sharing protocols such as [BitTorrent](https://en.wikipedia.org/wiki/BitTorrent), are permissionless protocols.
 By design, there is no central control governing how content is shared between nodes in the network.
 However, the combination of peer-to-peer file sharing and smart contract technology opens the possibility for new products and services to be developed.

 Using smart contract technology, we can add another integation layer on top of peer-to-peer file sharing protocols that governs how the content is distributed, whilst retaining the same benefits of having a distributed architecture.
+Benefits such as:
+- No dependency on a central point of control that may charge service fees.
+- Higher data throughput as demand increases.
+- It is a low cost, self-sustaining network.
+No need for server farms.

 <p align="center">
 <img src="/images/blockchain-inegration-layers.png">